 Letters should be on headed paper and signed by the referee (with their contact details included).

-- Peer Mentoring - CityBuddies is for new students to be matched with a second or third year student from the same course (where possible) to help you settle in to student life
+- CityBuddies peer mentoring: First year undergraduate young, estranged students are prioritised when being paired with a second or third year student from the same course (where possible) to help with settling into student life.

 - Support with academic skills, attend workshops and 1-1 sessions to make sure that you're getting the most out of your studies.
 City Cares students have increased access.